rtt63/amisafe/README.md

 # prscore

-Use AI to detect how potentially dangerous to merge this PR.
+Use AI to detect how potentially dangerous to is merge this PR.

 Examples